-7. A grade of "C" or better in Math 45 or higher numbered math course or math proficiency as demonstrated on the Elementary Algebra Test (EAT), or a transcript indicating an earned associate or baccalaureate degree.
+7. A grade of "C" or better in Math 60 (formerly Math 45) or higher numbered math course or math proficiency as demonstrated on the Elementary Algebra Test (EAT), or a transcript indicating an earned associate or baccalaureate degree.

 NOTE: Upon verification that all other qualifications are met, students must also pass a basic math/metric system exam to verify skills expected at the EMT level. (#3 below)